• 3339 Hood Avenue

 Italian background cooking is based on three fundamental ideas — simple, sparkling, and delicious.
 Such is the doctrine of Aman Tokyo’s Italian restaurant Arva, where new summertime lunch and dinner menus debuted on June 5.

-Lunch at Arva runs from 11:30 a.M.
-To two:30 p.M.
+Lunch at Arva runs from 11:30 a.m.
+To two:30 p.m.
 With courses starting at ¥four, two hundred.
-Dinner is served from five:30 to ten p.M.
-At ¥9,000 and up, relying on the selected direction and range of visitors.
-Seasonal tasting menus (¥6,900 and ¥17,000 for lunch or dinner, respectively) also are supplied.
-Dining an l.
-A. Carte is every other option.
+Dinner is served from five:30 to ten P.M.
+At ¥9,000 and up, it relies on the selected direction and range of visitors.
+Seasonal tasting menus (¥6,900 and ¥17,000 for lunch or dinner, respectively) are also supplied.
+Dining and l. carte is every other option.

 Courses awareness on the quality of southern Italian cuisine and fresh summertime greens and seasonal catches such as giant Pacific octopus, yellowtail amberjack, and Japanese ayu sweetfish.
 Also served are grilled long-tailed crimson snapper and paprika ripieni — a traditional summer season favorite consisting of a tomato and zucchini blend baked into entire bell peppers.